 We believe deeply in diversity and inclusion.
 We don’t tolerate discrimination or harassment.
 Our policies mandate no discrimination or harassment of students, families, or employees based on race, ethnicity, religion, national origin, or many other protected classes.

 Would PPCC ever share immigration status with federal immigration officials?

 In most cases, the Family Education Rights & Privacy Act (FERPA) protects education records.
 We would only share information about immigration status if an official produces a legal order (subpoena or search warrant) to seek information on a student.
 We review all legal orders with our attorney before sharing documents.

 Understanding Immigration Rights

 Consult an immigration attorney.
 For your own protection, do not seek advice from anyone except licensed immigration attorneys.
-You can find an immigration attorney from the American Immigration Lawyers Association in English or Spanish.
+Consider visiting these organizations for additional resources:

 Undocumented, DACA, and ASSET students are not international students.
 International students have a student visa or intend to get a student visa to attend PPCC.
 Their main residence is outside the United States.
 We welcome students from around the world.
 For questions about international student issues, visit International Students.
 Students on F or J visas have largely waived their rights under FERPA through the visa process.
 Visit the international student site for more.

 DACA is based on an order from former President Obama.
 It is a federal policy that applies to many young people who immigrated to the United States as children.
 It has allowed them to apply for a renewable, two-year period where the government would defer action on their immigration status.